voltdatalab/science-monitor-site/methodology.md

 ### TWITTER TRENDS TAB

-All our trends consider only tweets published in the last 12-hours by our listed profiles.
+All of our trends consider only tweets published in the last 12-hours by our listed profiles.
 They consider both authored tweets and retweets as separate posts.

 Trending tweets are separated into three groups for each language: